tiian/tiian.github.io/lixa/performances/performances.md

 ![Total Latency and Transactions per Second](chart_001b.png)

-In the above chart are represented the 95th percentile values of the total latency introduced by LIXA in the transactions as the sum of open+begin+commit+close and the number of transaction per seconds that have been executed: from this chart, the *journal* state engine appears to provide an overall better performance.
+In the above chart are represented the 95th percentile values of the total latency introduced by LIXA in the transactions as the sum of open+begin+commit+close and the number of transaction per seconds that have been executed; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.
+From this chart, the *journal* state engine appears to provide an overall better performance.

 ![Total Latency - Best to Worst Case](chart_001c.png)

 With the exception of the outliers, the above chart represents the characteristic latency introduced by LIXA: